Other people’s problems can rub off on you if let it. Whenever we have an issue of trust, jealousy, or any type of negative

-Other people acting out against you can cause you to develop some deep rooted insecurities because of their insecurities.
-Like me and my trust issues.
+This is what happened to me in regards to trust.
+I developed trust issues because of people who abused my trust.
 My mistrust issues developed into something deeper.
 I started to feel that I feel that I was the only person that I could trust, because I know that I will not let me down.

 How many people can relate?

-Have you been hurt, abandoned, or abused by the ways of this world?
+Have you been hurt, abandoned, or abused by other people?
 That you rather go about things on your own and struggle over asking for help?
 Because you do not want to give the other person the opportunity shut you down?